 - 4 ribs celery, diced

-- 4 large carrots, diced
+- 4 medium carrots, diced

 - 3 Tbs. tomato paste

-- 4 cups chicken broth
+- 4 cups chicken or vegetable broth

 - 1/2 lb. frozen cheese or meat ravioli, thawed